-The phrase "Booker T and Red Bull" takes us on an unexpected journey.
-For this tale, it’s one not far into the past about a time when two wrestlers, new to WWE, learned the ins and outs of the system through trial, and in this case, error.
+The phrase "Booker T and Red Bull" takes us on an unexpected journey to a time when two WWE wrestlers were learning the ins and outs of the system through trial, and in this case, error!

 Booker T and His Red Bulls – A Tale of Etiquette

 Locker rooms shared by professional wrestlers are founded on the concept of locker room leaders and having respect for the veterans of the business who paved the way.